Auburn is a team of destiny.

 So now, the team that had already orchestrated the most incredible one-year turnaround in SEC history has a chance to complete one of the most amazing turnarounds in college football history.

 Remember, this is a team that went 3-9 a year ago and fired coach Gene Chizik.
 It’s fair to say that even with a 10-1 record heading into Saturday’s Iron Bowl, the Tigers weren’t getting nearly the respect they deserved.
-But the Tigers more than held their own against the two-time defending national champions and when the BCS standings are released on Sunday, there’s a decent chance the Tigers will either slide into that coveted No. 2 spot or be right on the verge of a national title game berth needing just a win in the SEC championship to push them forward.
+But the Tigers more than held their own against the two-time defending national champions and when the BCS standings are released on Sunday, there’s little doubt the Tigers will either slide into that coveted No. 2 spot or be right on the verge of a national title game berth needing just a win in the SEC championship to push them forward.

 And the team that faces Auburn in either game won’t just be facing the Tigers, but also some unknown force that is making this a dream season for Auburn.